J4ck3LSyN-Gen2/modern-php-reverse-shell/README.md

 A lightweight, configurable reverse shell implementation in PHP designed for post-exploitation scenarios.
 This script establishes a reverse connection from a compromised target to an attacker-controlled listener, enabling remote command execution with optional encryption and stealth features.

 > [!warning]
 > **Note:** This tool is intended for educational purposes, penetration testing, and authorized security assessments only.
 Unauthorized use against systems without explicit permission is illegal and unethical.
+The author of this tool is not liable for any _unauthorized_ or _illegal_ operations done with said tool.

 ---